 - The test is requested through your doctor and arrives at your home.
 A trained phlebotomist comes to you, at your convenience, to have your blood sample collected.
 Within a week of receiving the blood sample, Immunovia, Inc. sends the test results to your doctor’s office.
 Your doctor will give you the results.

-- The test is available in all but five states.
-It is not yet available in New York, California, Maryland, Pennsylvania and Rhode Island.
+- The test is available in all but two states.
+It is not yet available in New York and California.

 Things to Know About GRAIL’s Galleri Test